suraj-tech-in/4year_of_CS/README.md

 # 📝 Code of Conduct

 Be kind, respectful, and inclusive.
 We want to foster a collaborative and supportive learning environment.
 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md).
+# 📜 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+Feel free to add your contributions and make this repository a helpful resource for everyone studying BSc.CSIT!